microsoft/playwright/docs/api.md

 #### browser.close()
 - returns: <[Promise]>

-Closes Chromium and all of its pages (if any were opened).
+Closes browser and all of its pages (if any were opened).
 The [Browser] object itself is considered to be disposed and cannot be used anymore.

 #### browser.defaultContext()
 - returns: <[BrowserContext]>